calvinbui/ansible-pip/README.md

 # Ansible pip

+Python 3 pip, setuptools and package installer.

-Installs the Python package manager `pip` based on the version provided or the version of Python that Ansible grabs as a fallback.
+Installs the Python package manager `pip3` based on the version provided or the version of Python that Ansible grabs as a fallback.

 Also installs pip packages with any of the parameters provided by the pip module.